 (c) Send questions to the complainant;

-(d) With the consent of the complainant, send questions to the Party concerned;
+(d) With the consent of the complainant where circumstances permit, send questions to the Party concerned;

-(e) With the consent of the complainant, send questions to any other person or institution or entity (for example, the public authority or private body or person alleged to have perpetrated the penalization, persecution or harassment, the independent national human rights institution in the Party concerned);
+(e) With the consent of the complainant where circumstances permit, send questions to any other person or institution or entity (for example, the public authority or private body or person alleged to have perpetrated the penalization, persecution or harassment, the independent national human rights institution in the Party concerned);

-(f) With the consent of the complainantand the Party concerned, undertake a mission to gather information in person in the territory of that Party, and/or through video-conferencing;
+(f) With the consent of the complainant where circumstances permit, and the consent of Party concerned, undertake a mission to gather information in person in the territory of that Party, and/or through video-conferencing;

-(g) With the consent of the complainantand any other State, undertake information gathering in the territory of that State.
+(g) With the consent of the complainant where circumstances permit, and the consent of any other State, undertake information gathering in the territory of that State.

 G. Measures to protect environmental defenders

-7. In order to protect the complainant or any other person(s) named in the complaint from persecution, penalization or harassment, the Rapporteur may take one or more of the following measures:
+7. In order to protect the complainant or any other person(s) named in the complaint from persecution, penalization or harassment, the Special Rapporteur may take one or more of the following measures:

 (a) Issue an immediate protection measure to the Party concerned (see para.
 13 below);